 How are recreational fisheries catch-estimates made?

-The National Marine Fisheries Service's Marine Recreational Fishery Statistics Survey (MRFSS) estimates recreational saltwater catch and fishing effort.
-This survey is conducted in nearly all coastal states and has been gathering data on saltwater recreational fishing since 1979.
-The MRFSS is composed of two separate surveys; one survey collects catch information and the other counts the number of fishing trips made.
+Historically, the National Marine Fisheries Service's Marine Recreational Fishery Statistics Survey (MRFSS) was used to estimate recreational saltwater catch and fishing effort for almost two decades (since 1979).
+These surveys were formally replaced with the improved Marine Recreational Information Program (MRIP) survey in 2008.
+This survey continues to monitor the relative size and impact of saltwater recreational fisheries in the United States.
+MRIP is composed of two independent, but complementary, surveys; one survey collects catch information and the other counts the number of fishing trips made.

 How are the commercial fisheries catch-data obtained?

 Since 1986, Florida has used a mandatory reporting system to collect the marine fisheries catch and effort data used to monitor commercial fisheries in the state.
 Every time an angler sells saltwater fish, shellfish or other marine life to a wholesale dealer, the dealer records the transaction on a marine fisheries trip ticket and sends the ticket to the Florida Fish and Wildlife Conservation Commission.
-During 2000, dealers sent over 300,000 marine fisheries trip tickets to the FWC.
-These data are compiled at the Fish and Wildlife Research Institute for use in assessments of marine fish and invertebrate populations and for analyses that are useful for the management of fisheries.
+During 2016, dealers sent over 211,000 marine fisheries trip tickets to the FWC.
+These data are compiled at FWRI for use in assessments of marine fish and invertebrate populations and for analyses that are useful for the management of fisheries.
 Other states in the southeastern U.S. have implemented trip ticket systems or are developing these systems for future implementation.

 NOAA Fisheries Annual Commercial Landing Statistics by species and geographic area: